Typhoon (American band): History

 The band played the Lollapalooza and Outside Lands music festivals in 2014 and finished the summer with a tour with Portugal.
 The Man and Grouplove throughout August and September.

-Typhoon released Live at Crystal Ballroom in November 2015 as a free download on Bandcamp and Noisetrade.
-The album includes live performances of songs from White Lighter and the band's older album, Hunger and Thirst.
+Typhoon released Live at Crystal Ballroom in November 2015 as a free download on Bandcamp and The album includes live performances of songs from White Lighter and the band's older album, Hunger and Thirst.
 A companion series of videos from the show was posted on YouTube.

 On July 7, 2016, the band announced that they had begun recording of their next full-length album.
 During this period, frontman Kyle Morton released his solo debut What Will Destroy You and toured in January 2017.
 In September 2017, the band teased 60 seconds of a new song from their upcoming album and announced listening parties for October 2017.
 On October 25, 2017, the band announced their fourth album Offerings, scheduled to be released on January 12, 2018.
 The album debuted on NPR's First Listen on January 4, 2018.
 In an interview with Sound of Boston, violinist Shannon Steel explained how the band lineup changed since the last album: "As time passed, some members started taking root at home, choosing different careers, starting families, and going naturally in different directions.
 As a result we’ve had a slight personnel change.
 It worked out sort of seamlessly though because the songs that Kyle started bringing to the group had a much different energy to them than what we had come up with before."

 On January 22, 2021, Typhoon released Sympathetic Magic without prior announcement, a full-length album completed during the COVID-19 pandemic, along with lead single "Empire Builder."
 Morton said of the album, "I wrote all these songs while puttering around the house these past several months, because, what else was I going to do?
 The songs are about people- the space between them and the ordinary, miraculous things that happen there, as we come into contact, imitate each other, leave our marks, lose touch.
 Being self and other somehow amounting to the same thing."

 In 2022 the band released two singles "Mind of God" and "New Wife" for the EP Underground Complex No. 1 which released on April 15, 2022.